CrisDoesCG/PBR-Express/README.md

 > _🚨 Disclaimer 🚨_ Just a heads up: this is my first attempt at a substantial script, and my programming knowledge is self-taught.
 While the tool does its job quite well, I can't promise that contributing will be a walk in the park.
 Things might not be as straightforward or intuitive; your patience and understanding are greatly appreciated!

-### Adding missing presets
+### Adding missing texture names
 This is something everyone can do with minimal Python or scripting knowledge.
-Just follow the already existing preset structure inside the variable `preset_data` and add your own presets.
-The order should always stay the same; just look at the other entries for guidance.
-Additionally, you can take a look at the next variable, `supportedTextures_data`, which uses the same order.
-If the website doesn't provide a certain texture type, for example, metallic textures, just leave an empty string `""` in the space where it would normally sit.
+Just follow the already existing structure inside the variable `supportedTextures_data` and add your own name variations.

 I don't have access to every single texture providing website (nor the patience to do so), and since every website has its own naming conventions, there seem to be endless possibilities for naming variations.
-The more people contribute with websites and their naming conventions, the better the tool will be at recognizing every file name from every website.
+The more people contribute with their naming variations, the better the tool will be at recognizing every file name from every website.

 ### Adding missing texture types
    1. Add the name of the texture type inside `supportedTextures_data`.
-   2. A few lines below you would also need to add it in the for each loop `for key, values in preset_data.items():`, just follow the same structure as the texture types while using the next availible index number.
+   2. Add your new naming variations following the same conventions as the other texture types above.
    3. Now you need to make the actual code for the node creation inside `def nodeCreation()`.
 Again it's best to look at how the other texture nodes are being created and connected to other nodes.
 The most important variables will be:
       - set_name: The name of the texture set, e.g. For a file named `myTextures_4k_normal.png`, the set_name would be `myTextures`.
       - goalNode: This is the network where the nodes will be created.